stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 05 (P2L2) - Object Oriented Analysis Exercise.md

 _Can you think why objects might be a better starting point for analysis than functions?_

 During maintenance, functions change more frequently than objects.

+### Step 1: Locate Nouns Quiz

+_Locate the nouns:_

+> Keep a pile of the parts of the tree that have not yet been counted.
+Initially, get a tree and put it on the empty pile; the count of the leaves is initially set to zero.
+As long as the pile is not empty, repeatedly take a tree off the pile and examine it.
+If the tree consists of a single leaf, then increment the leaf counter and throw away that tree.
+If the tree is not a single leaf but instead consists of two subtrees, split the tree into its left and right subtrees and put them back on the pile.
+Once the pile is empty, display the count of the leaves.

+Pile, parts, tree, count, leaves, leaf, subtrees, and zero